QGSQ/gazr/README.md

 $ roslaunch gazr gazr.launch
 ```

-The estimated TF frames of the heads will then be broadcasted as soon as
+The estimated head poses will be published as soon as detected.
-detected.

 The number of detected faces is published on `/gazr/detected_faces/count` and if
 `gazr` has been compiled with the flag `DEBUG_OUTPUT=TRUE`, then the detected